jamen/neta/CONTRIBUTING.md

  - State your operating system and version of Socii.

 ## Styling
 Socii uses [RSCSS](http://rscss.io) and [Stylus](http://stylus-lang.com) for it's layout.
 Each component is a seperate file, but their elements and variants are also included in the same file.
-All defualt styles go in `style/`
+All defualt styles go in the `style/` directory of the repo.